-(1) These dividends were paid prior to the Stock Split.

-(2) After giving effect to the Stock Split in respect of all dividends paid for the years ended December 31, 2010 and December 31, 2011.
+- (1) These dividends were paid prior to the Stock Split. - (2) After giving effect to the Stock Split in respect of all dividends paid for the year ended December 31, 2011.

 The historical distribution and dividend payments described above may not be reflective of future dividend payments, which will be subject to review by the Board of Directors taking into account the prevailing circumstances at the relevant time.
 See "Risk Factors - Risks Relating to the Structure of the Corporation".